-- 1) A 25-year green electricity supply contract at a guaranteed price indexed to RPI. - 2) A fully insured system covering any damages to the solar panels or from the solar panels. - 3) The right to have the system removed at no cost after 25 years or take over ownership of the panels at no cost. - In addition, under the rules of the CBS, each school is entitled to: - 1- Receive any profits or surplus in the project after all operating and financing costs. - 2- Become a member of the CBS and vote at the AGM on distribution of profits and election of directors.
+- 1) A 25-year green electricity supply contract at a guaranteed price indexed to RPI. - 2) A fully insured system covering any damages to the solar panels or from the solar panels. - 3) The right to have the system removed at no cost after 25 years or take over ownership of the panels at no cost. - 4) Access to project based energy and carbon education materials linked to the panels and curriculum provided by SfS.
+In addition, under the rules of the CBS, each school is entitled to: - 1- Receive a share of any profits or surplus in the project after all operating and financing costs. - 2- Become a member of the CBS and vote at the AGM on distribution of profits and election of directors.